USC Computer Science and Engineering Department

 -

-You perform acceptably on two of the three topics but not on the
+You perform acceptably on one of the topics but not on the other.
+This

-third.
-This is called a conditional pass and it means that you
+is called a conditional pass and it means that if you stick with

 must retake and do acceptably on just that topic on the next

 exam.
-(You can switch you choice of equivalent core topic for the retake,
+You can switch your choice of equivalent topic for the retake,

 however; for example, if you fail Compilers the first time, you can